health coverage

 Washington, D.C. — Employers in the United States this year will earn an average return on investment (ROI) of 47% from their employer-sponsored health insurance (ESI) programs, according to a new study from Avalere Health.
 This means for every dollar spent on ESI, employers get back $1.47 in financial benefits.
 The analysis from the health data firm finds that the average ROI is projected to grow to 52% in 2026, and that businesses that invest more in their ESI programs tend have a higher ROI.

 While providing employees high quality health insurance is the right thing to do for workers, the report shows how it makes business sense.
 Avalere attributes the direct financial return for employers to lower direct medical costs, increased productivity, lower recruitment costs, stronger retention, lower short- and long-term disability costs, as well as tax benefits.
-More than 155 million Americans currently get their health insurance
+More than 155 million Americans currently get their health insurance through ESI.

 Millions could lose health coverage if premium subsidies expire later this year, officials say